 - Alor: Best visibility and conditions April-November

 The country's enormous scale means when one region experiences rougher weather, another offers perfect conditions.
-This allows premium operators to provide consistently excellent Indonesia diving holidays throughout the year.
+This allows premium operators to provide consistently excellent Indonesian diving holidays throughout the year.

-Diving in Indonesia year-round is possible due to the archipelago's vast scale, though specific destinations like Raja Ampat have optimal seasonal windows that maximize underwater visibility and marine life encounters.
+Year-round diving across the Indonesian archipelago is possible due to its vast scale, though specific destinations like Raja Ampat have optimal seasonal windows that maximize underwater visibility and marine life encounters.

 How much does Indonesia liveaboard diving cost?